-How Does Dr. Sam Rizk Fix A Crooked/Broken Nose?
+How Dr. Rizk Fixes A Crooked/Broken Nose

-It is important to note that you may need to wait for weeks or even months to have your crooked/broken nose fixed.
-Also, repairing a crooked nose is a very challenging procedure that requires the advanced training and skills of a facial plastic surgeon specializing in nose surgery, such as our doctor.
+To restore symmetry when fixing a crooked/broken nose, it is very important to align the midline of the nose with the midline of the teeth.
+It is also important to note that you may need to wait for weeks or even months to have your crooked/broken nose fixed.
+In addition, repairing a crooked nose is a very challenging procedure that requires the advanced training and skills of a facial plastic surgeon specializing in nose surgery, such as Dr. Rizk.

 Contact our office for further information on fixing a crooked/broken nose.